zeroprofit/free_money/README.md

 # Free Money
-An application to distribute the newly created money from the government.
+An application to distribute the newly created money.
 --------